Optimal General Matchings: Structure of general -matchings

 We observe the following.

 \begin{fact} Given two $B$-matchings $M$ and $N$.
 Let $D_-$ and $D_+$ denote the sets, respectively, $\{v \in V: d_N(v) < d_M(v)\}$ and $\{v \in V: d_N(v) > d_M(v)\}$ and let $D$ denote $D_- \cup D_+$.
 Then any maximal decomposition of $M \oplus N$ has the property that each endpoint of an alternating path from the decomposition belongs to $D$.
-Also, every ending edge of an alternating path $P$ incident to a vertex $v$ in $D_-$ such that $v$ is an endpoint of $P$, belongs to $M$ and similarly, every ending edge of an alternating path $P$ incident to a vertex $v$ in $D_+$ such that $v$ is an endpoint of $P$, belongs to $N$. \end{fact}
+Also, if $v\in D_-$ is an endpoint of an alternating path $P$, then its ending edge incident to $v$ belongs to $M$ and similarly, every ending edge of an alternating path $P$ incident to a vertex $v$ in $D_+$ such that $v$ is an endpoint of $P$, belongs to $N$. \end{fact}

 Since the application of an alternating path to a $B$-matching does not necessarily lead to a new $B$-matching, we need to introduce some generalisation of an alternating path that can be applied in the context of $B$-matchings in a similar way as an alternating path in the context of (standard) matchings.